Artistic tradition

 Craftsmanship and Made in Italy

-French style mirrors industry was born in 1665 when the French politician Jean-Baptiste Colbert persuaded some important Venetian masters to move to France.
+The French style mirror industry begins in 1665 when the French politician Jean-Baptiste Colbert persuaded some important Venetian masters to move to France.

-A French mirror in fact is made of lots of different bevelled pieces that are closed together and create an harmonious geometrical figure.
+A French mirror is in fact made of lots of different bevelled pieces that are close together and create an harmonious geometrical figure.
 A beautiful example is Donato, an iconic mirror by Arte Veneziana that is made of 412 hand bevelled pieces.
-The most visible difference between a Venetian and a French mirror is the total absence of hand-blown glass decorations.
+The most visible difference between a Venetian and a French mirror is the total absence of hand-blown glass decorations on the former.

 Decorations

-Engravings of floral motifs and mythological characters of which Bacchus, a Faun and a young handmaid.
+Floral motif and mythological characters engravings of which Bacchus, a faun and a young handmaid.

 Decorative elements made of bevelled glass on the corners.